Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Looking towards the back of the van

 These mats are removable, waterproof, and can be cleaned by hosing them down.
-We put them to the test this summer when our dog Charlie got sick all over the floor of our van.
+We put them to the test one summer when our dog Charlie got sick all over the floor of our van.
 We removed the mats, sprayed them off with our outdoor shower, and left them out overnight to dry.
 When we put them back in the van the next day, the looked good as new.

 Due to the color (fawn) and pattern, they cover dirt incredibly well, and I love how they create a soft cushion for underneath my feet.